FenwayCDC Workforce Development

 Financial Coaching

-Have money-related problems?
+Have financial problems?
 Get free and confidential 1-1 money management advice and services.
 Please email Jumana Aljohni at jaljohni@fenwaycdc.org to receive job search and/or financial coaching.

 Community Investment Tax Credits (CITC)

-Double the impact of Fenway CDC’s work by contributing $1,000 or more and participate in CITC program to receive 50% back through our tax credits.
+Double the impact of Fenway CDC’s work by contributing $1,000 or more and receive 50% of your gift through our tax credits.
 For inquiries, please email Iris Tan at itan@fenwaycdc.org.